Two uniforms, one calling

 Applications for the next round of grants will be accepted in January.
 More information is available at lcra.org/grants.

-The Delhi Volunteer Fire Department will soon build a concrete helicopter landing pad next to the fire station near Rosanky, thanks to a $27,690 grant from Bluebonnet Electric Cooperative and the Lower Colorado River Authority.
+Heart of the Pines Volunteer Fire Department will soon purchase additional protective equipment to increase the number of firefighters who can safely respond to emergencies with the VFD, thanks to a $19,869 grant from Bluebonnet Electric Cooperative and the Lower Colorado River Authority.

 This is one of five grants recently awarded by Bluebonnet and LCRA through LCRA’s Community Grants program, which helps volunteer fire departments, local governments, emergency responders and nonprofit organizations fund eligible capital improvement projects in LCRA’s wholesale electric, water and transmission service areas.
 Bluebonnet is one of LCRA’s wholesale electric customers and is a partner in the grant program.